carolynvs/drakespec/drake-dsl.md

 __Field type:__ `map[string]`[`Pipeline`](pipelines.md)<br/>
 __Required:__ N<br/>

-The top-level `pipelines` field MAY contain a map of `Pipelines` objects keyed by name.
+Pipeline producers MAY populate the top-level `pipelines` field with a map of `Pipelines` objects keyed by name.
+A `Drakefile.yaml` object with no values in the `pipelines` field is considered valid by this specification since some some DrakeSpec-compliant executors or consumers may be capable of executing or otherwise consuming jobs independently of any pipeline.

 Pipelines are such a critical concept within the DrakeSpec that `Pipeline` objects are discussed in-depth in their own [section](pipelines.md).